https://www.slab.org.uk/guidance/applying-for-sanction-for-counsel/

 In deciding to accept instructions to act in a case, you should at the outset and throughout the progress of the case consider:

 The instruction of counsel does not resolve any conflicts.
-Where there is a conflict you should normally pass such cases to another firm or solicitor not subject to such a restriction or constraint.
+Where there is a conflict you should pass the case to another firm or solicitor not subject to such a restriction or constraint.

-If you or your firm accept instructions or continue to act in a case where you consider there may be a conflict of interests, we will not regard this as a good reason for sanctioning the instruction of counsel.
+If you or your firm accept instructions or continue to act in a case where you consider there may be a conflict of interest, we will not regard this as an appropriate reason for approving the instruction of counsel.

 You must get our prior approval for employment of counsel, whether it is junior, two junior, senior or senior with junior counsel except for one junior counsel in the Court of Session.